erdaltsksn/dotfiles/README.md

 ## 📋 Requirements

-- **[Git](https://git-scm.com/)**: The version control system is required to clone the repository and manage updates.t
+- **[Git](https://git-scm.com/)**: The version control system is required to clone the repository and manage updates.
 - **[Docker](https://www.docker.com/)**: Utilized for creating and managing isolated development environments using DevContainers.
 - **[Visual Studio Code](https://code.visualstudio.com)**: The recommended code